Concept | Webapps#

 Publish webapps#

-Once your webapp is developed, you can publish it, either to a dashboard or to a public URL.
+Once you have developed a webapp, you can publish it, either to a dashboard or to a public URL.

 You can publish a webapp to a dashboard from:

-Access to the webapp will be allowed for logged-in Dataiku users having at least the rights to “Read dashboards” on the Dataiku project (if the webapp is accessible to dashboard users).
+Logged-in Dataiku users having at least the rights to “Read dashboards” on the Dataiku project will have webapp access (if the webapp is accessible to dashboard users).

-Webapps can also be made public and accessible via a public URL.
-Making webapps public is a functionality restricted to Administrator users.
-You will learn more about Dataiku admin privileges in another course.
+You can also make webapps public and accessible via a public URL.
+Making webapps public is a functionality restricted to administrators.